MediaComem/survey-pole-gare/README.md

 ## ol3 Select all features then deselect them individually

-We have some geographical questions in our survey.
-Basically, users can select area(s) where they usually go.
-A map can have up to 20 areas to select from so we chose to put a button to select or deselect all areas with one click.
+We have geographical questions wheres users can select area(s) they frequent.
+A map can have up to 20 areas to select from so we put a button to *select* or *deselect all* areas with one click.

 Here an exemple of our map with the 20 areas (in yellow) that can be select.
 Buttons above the map help the user _re-center the map_, _select all areas_ and _deselect all areas_.